 Cases may arise concerning the interpretation or the application of tax treaties that do not necessarily relate to individual cases, but are more of a general nature.
-Inclusion of the first sentence of Article 25(3) of the OECD Model Tax Convention (OECD, 2017) in tax treaties invites and authorises competent authorities to solve these cases, which may avoid submission of MAP requests and/or future disputes from arising, and which may reinforce the consistent bilateral application of tax treaties.
+Inclusion of the first sentence of Article 25(3) of the OECD Model Tax Convention (OECD, 2017a) in tax treaties invites and authorises competent authorities to solve these cases, which may avoid submission of MAP requests and/or future disputes from arising, and which may reinforce the consistent bilateral application of tax treaties.

-- Four out of Saint Kitts and Nevis's seven tax treaties contain a provision equivalent 2 to Article 25(3), first sentence, of the OECD Model Tax Convention (OECD, 2017) requiring their competent authority to endeavour to resolve by mutual agreement any difficulties or doubts arising as to the interpretation or application of the tax treaty.
-In one treaty, the sentence only relates to difficulties or doubts arising as to the "application" of the treaty, but not to any difficulties or doubts arising as to the "interpretation" of the treaty and it just relates to transfer pricing adjustments.
-In another treaty, instead of "shall endeavour", it says that the contracting parties "may communicate with each other".
-For these reasons, these two treaties do not contain the equivalent of Article 25(3), first sentence, of the OECD Model Tax Convention (OECD, 2017).
-In addition, one treaty does not contain a MAP provision. - Saint Kitts and Nevis reported that when the applicable treaty does not contain a provision equivalent to Article 25(3), first sentence, of the OECD Model Tax Convention (OECD, 2017), its competent authority would not be allowed to enter into MAP agreements with respect to the interpretation of the tax treaty.
+- Out of Saint Kitts and Nevis' seven tax treaties, four contain a provision equivalent 2. to Article 25(3), first sentence, of the OECD Model Tax Convention (OECD, 2017a) requiring their competent authority to endeavour to resolve by mutual agreement any difficulties or doubts arising as to the interpretation or application of the tax treaty.
+One of the remaining three treaties does not include the term "interpretation", whereas another treaty only allows the competent authorities to communicate for such resolution.
+The remaining treaty does not contain a provision that is based on or equivalent to Article 25(3), first sentence, of the OECD Model Tax Convention (OECD, 2017a).
+For these reasons, these three treaties are considered to not contain the equivalent of Article 25(3), first sentence, of the OECD Model Tax Convention (OECD, 2017a). - 3.
+No peer input was provided during stage 1.